philsf-biostat/SAR-2021-002-JF/report/analise_dados_JF_2021-v01.md

 Overall, the study population contributed to a total of 150 person-years of time under observation, ranging from 7 weeks to 3.8 years.
-The prosthesis loosening was detected in 20 participants, accounting for approximately one quarter of the study population.

 |**Characteristic** |**N = 87** |